Wild Indonesia: Wildlife Adventure in Sumatra |Komodo NP |Sulawesi New Trip

 Meals : Breakfast

 Please note: Komodo Marine Park and National Park fees are not included and will need to be paid locally at the ranger office.
-Diving is also optional & same can be organised
+Diving is also optional & same can be organised on board & pay directly.

 Included